1eyewonder/ExceptionAll/README.md

    2. ContextConfiguration
         - Allows the developer to extend the standard response object by adding details from the HttpContext.
 Options become limitless since custom headers are accessible.
         - As the context properties are updated, the Swagger documentation should also be updated as well.
+        - The 'Errors' key is reserved by ExceptionAll

    ```csharp
     public class ExceptionAllConfiguration : IExceptionAllConfiguration